AlexanderFamous/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory.
-The change group is a script to change group owner of a file to another A script to change user and group for all files in a directory
+The change group is a script to change group owner of a file to another A script to change user and group for all files in a directory This cript changes the group owner of a symbolic link